 Here is the paradox.
-The more anxious and frustrated you are, for any reason, you are adding to your threat load and there is a much higher chance that you will develop a severe disabling disease and die earlier.
+The more anxious and frustrated you are, for any reason, you are adding to your threat load.
+This creates a higher chance that you will develop a severe, disabling disease and die earlier.
 Additionally, while living in this state, your capacity to enjoy the time you have been given on this earth is compromised.
-You are living a chaotic and reactionary life and even forgottemn to ask yourself, "where is the endpoint?"
-There is none.
+In short, the more relaxed you are, the healthier and happier you will be.